0xCardiE/memento/README.md

-# MementoVol1 - NFT Memory Minting Platform
+# Mement Machina - Vol 1 - NFT Memory Minting Platform

 A full-stack NFT minting platform built with Hardhat 3, Next.js 15, and RainbowKit that allows users to mint their memories as unique NFTs on the blockchain.